csev/dj4e/assn/dj4e_autos.md

 and log in to the application.

 * Create the necessary template files in `autos/templates/autos` to support your views.
-Note that the the second sub folder under `templates` is there to make sure that templates are not inadvertently shared across multiple applications within a Django project.
+Note that the second sub folder under `templates` is there to make sure that templates are not inadvertently shared across multiple applications within a Django project.

 * Find the line in your `base_bootstrap.html` that looks like this: